Energy & Climate

 - Utilizing highly efficient trailer stacking techniques to optimize the use of trailer space and reduce the number of trucks and amount of energy required to transport our merchandise to our distribution centers.

 L Brands has been a partner in the U.S. Environmental Protection Agency's SmartWay Transport Partnership program since 2006.
 The SmartWay program works with shippers, freight carriers and logistics companies to reduce the greenhouse gas emissions and air pollution caused by the transportation of goods.
 Since 2013, more than 98 percent of our domestic carriers are certified by SmartWay.
-Certified SmartWay carriers are best in class carriers who leverage technology and best practices to move freight as efficiently as possible.
+Certified SmartWay carriers are best-in-class carriers who leverage technology and best practices to move freight as efficiently as possible.

 L Brands was awarded an Environmental Excellence Award from the U.S. Environmental Protection Agency SmartWay Transport Partnership in 2007 and 2009 for its leadership in conserving energy and lowering greenhouse gas emissions from its transportation and freight activities.
 In 2017, L Brands was named on the EPA’s inaugural list of SmartWay High Performers, recognizing efficiencies in the company’s shipping and freight operations.
 Only five percent of all SmartWay shippers meet the emissions and carrier selection criteria to make the SmartWay high-performer list for shippers.
 View the complete list of 2017 SmartWay High Performers and the criteria for recognition.